CedricLeon/Setup_Lightning_Hydra_template/README.md

 This repo is just my fork from [ashleve/lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template) where I modified some setup parameters to be ready to go directly after cloning.
 Reference the **Modified from template** section to see the changes. otherwise the main modifications are the following:

-- I set up Hydra-submitit launcher for an easier useage of SLURM, and add example config setups for clusters (JUWELS, Terrabyte)
+- I set up Hydra-submitit launcher for an easier usage of SLURM, and add example config setups for clusters (JUWELS, Terrabyte)
 - I commit to use Weight & Biases the (W&B) logger.
 Other loggers are still possible to use, but everything is setup by default for W&B
 - I use `wandb_osh` to support offline, real-time logging of my runs on W&B
   - To set that up you just need to turn `logger.wandb.offline` to `True` and have the "Farm" running on the login node